 Is it better to take 5-HTP or L-tryptophan?
 5-HTP is a better choice for many reasons.
 It is only made into serotonin, crosses the brain blood-barrier with ease and doesn’t have the chance to turn into toxic metabolites, like it’s counterpart L-tryptophan.

 Does 5-HTP make you sleep?
-While not it’s main effect, 5-HTP can make some individuals tired and sleepy.
+While it’s the main effect, 5-HTP can make some individuals tired and sleepy.

 How long does 5-HTP take to work?
 In one to two weeks, the person should feel a difference and see some results.
 If nothing is noticed a dosage increase might be necessary.
 Always be sure to titrate slowly, jumping no more than 100mg upwards at a time.